kl1nton/3_EMQ_Practice_Papers/2_EMQ_Practice_Paper.md

 ### Q132
 A 40-year-old woman presents with a lump on the anterior aspect of the leg.
 It has been slowly growing over the past 3 years and is now causing cosmetic disfigurement.
 On examination you find a 1-cm smooth, firm disc.
-#### Answer: B. Dermatofibroma - ?
+#### Answer: B. Dermatofibroma - TRUE
+- This has all the characteristics of a benign lesion (slow growing, smooth and small)
+- It is a dermatofibroma (also known as histiocytoma)
+- A dermatofibroma usually occurs on a limb in middle-aged people
+- It starts as a hemispherical lump which flattens into a disc
+- It is usually covered by normal-looking skin and has no associated features

 ### Q133
 A 2-year-old child is brought to clinic with a small 1-cm lump in her hairline.
 The lump has been present since birth, but recently it has begun to bleed.
 On examination the lump is sessile, dark red and has a small ulcerated area in its centre.
-#### Answer: H. Strawberry naevus - ?
+#### Answer: H. Strawberry naevus - TRUE
+- Strawberry naevi are present from birth
+- They are usually sessile hemispheres, but as they grow they can become pedunculated
+- They are compressible but not pulsatile and most common on the head and neck
+	- They can bleed and become ulcerated if knocked

 ### Q134
 A 76-year-old woman presents with a lesion on her left cheek.
-There is a small ulcer with a raised pearly edge.
+There is a small ulcer with a *raised pearly edge*.
 She reports that it has been scabbing over, with the scab falling off every now and then.
-#### Answer: A. Basal cell carcinoma - ?
+#### Answer: A. Basal cell carcinoma - TRUE
+- This is a rodent ulcer or basal cell carcinoma (BCC)
+	- It is locally invasive, but rarely metastasises
+- The incidence increases with age as it is related to ultraviolet light exposure
+- For the same reason it most commonly occurs on the face
+	- Above a line drawn from the angle of the mouth to the Lobe of Ear
+- The raised pearly edge is characteristic

 ### Q135
 A 31-year-old man presents with a mole on his right shoulder.
 It has grown over the past 2 months and is very itchy.
 It bleeds occasionally.
 On examination there is a 2-cm, irregular mole on the shoulder with a surrounding brown halo.
 He is also jaundiced.
-#### Answer: D. Melanoma - ?
+#### Answer: D. Melanoma - TRUE
+- This is a melanoma
+- By definition there is no benign melanoma and the presence of a brown halo and jaundice indicates metastatic spread
+- The majority develop in people between 20 and 30 years of age, and they are more common in whites
+	- They often itch but are rarely painful

 ### Q136
 A 28-year-old man presents with a lump on the dorsum of his left hand.
 The lump has grown rapidly over the past 2 weeks.
 It bleeds easily and is discharging serous fluid.
 He gives a history of minor trauma to the same hand 3 weeks before.
 The lump is not painful.
 On examination there is a bright-red, soft, 1-cm hemispherical lump present.
-#### Answer: E. Pyoderma gangrenosum - ?
+#### Answer: E. Pyoderma gangrenosum - *FALSE* = F. Pyogenic granuloma
+- Pyogenic granulomas are an overgrowth of granulation tissue and usually form after a minor insult such as a scratch or small cut
+- They are most common on the hands and face
+- They grow rapidly but rarely to more than 1 cm as they outgrow their blood supply

 ### Q137
 A 64-year-old woman presents with a non-painful lump on her left arm.
 It has grown rapidly over the past 2 weeks.
 On examination it is approximately 2 cm in diameter and has a central brown core.
 It is firm in consistency, but the central core is hard.
-#### Answer: C. Keratoacanthoma - ?
+#### Answer: C. Keratoacanthoma - TRUE
+- A keratoacanthoma is a self-limiting overgrowth of a hair follicle
+- Central plug is made up of keratin, and it usually presents as a rapidly growing lump that may begin to regress by the time the person attends clinic
+- The lump is generally confined to the skin and is mobile over subcutaneous tissue
+- It can be mistaken for a squamous cell carcinoma due to its rapid growth

 Q138-142: Theme: Airway Management